A Reverse Mortgage Documentary Produced by Kirby Bradley

 Kirby Bradley, an ESPN award-winning film producer, known for Real Sports with Bryant Gumbel and 30 for 30, has recently produced a short documentary on one of the most misunderstood retirement products available, a reverse mortgage loan.
 This informative documentary covers true stories from families who used a reverse mortgage in a sensible, smart, and safe way that has enhanced their lives in a life-changing way.
 Feel free to watch the video below or read the transcribed text below.
 If you’re interested in learning more about a reverse mortgage, you can request your free book here or reach out to your local reverse mortgage planner.

 Most but not all, reverse mortgages today are federally insured through the Federal Housing Administration’s Home Equity Conversion Mortgage (HECM) Program.
 This blog and video talks about HECM loans only.
+And, if you’re curious what you may qualify for, you can always use our free reverse mortgage calculator.

 Harlan Accola: (00:04)